Mountains, Alpine Lakes and Wildflowers in Backcountry Wyoming

-July 7, 2023: We’ll meet up at the Diamond 4 Ranch in the early afternoon, for an orientation about riding from one of the wranglers—we’re happy to help with any questions you may have on getting there.
+July 17, 2025: We’ll meet up at the Diamond 4 Ranch at 4:00PM in the afternoon for an orientation about riding from one of the wranglers—we’re happy to help with any questions you may have on getting there.
 The Ranch is about a 4 hour drive from Jackson Hole WY, and the last hour is on a windy gravel road that ascends 3,000 feet in elevation.
 Afterwards, we’ll have an early dinner, finish our last minute packing, and get some much needed sleep ahead of the next day’s long ride.
 Diamond 4 Ranch is located at 9,000 feet in elevation, so this overnight will help our bodies acclimate for our 9,500 foot alpine camp.

-July 9–11, 2023: Each day will start well before sunrise with hot coffee and snacks.
+July 19–21, 2025: Each day will start well before sunrise with hot coffee and snacks.
 We’ll make our way to our sunrise shooting locations mostly in the dark, arriving just before the alpine glow begins.
 We’ll plan for a big hot breakfast in camp following each morning shoot, followed by some down time for rest.
 The afternoon hikes will begin at various times based on the location chosen.
 You will be required to walk to each location carrying your camera pack, water bladder or bottle, rain gear and lunch.
+Some days when the weather permits, you might walk more than 3 miles, especially of the group is all willing to explore more locaitons.
 On return, dinner will be waiting for us under the stars.
 On nights with clear skies, we’ll photograph the stars over glacial lakes and gnarled pines.

-July 13, 2023: We’ll have breakfast at the ranch, then meet for an extended image review and post-processing instructions.
+July 23, 2025: We’ll have breakfast at the ranch, then meet for an extended image review and post-processing instructions.
 While there is no permanent electricity at the lodge, we’ll have a generator, projector, and large screen at our disposal.
-The workshop will wrap up at 3:00 PM, at which point we’ll depart the ranch.
+The workshop will wrap up at noon, at which point we’ll depart the ranch.
 If you’re driving back to Jackson Hole for your flights home, plan on 4 hours.
-It’s best to reserve a hotel that night and fly out on the 14th.
+It’s best to reserve a hotel that night and fly out on the following day.

 Challenging: You are able to handle a strenuous 15 mile horseback ride in and out, and up to 3 miles of walking each day, at elevations of 9–10,000 feet.